safesit23/INT214-Statistics/workshop/08-HypoTesting.md

 ### 2.1.
 Mean

 1. Finding average height of `starwars` characters.
-2. Finding average height of `starwars` characters which gender is male.
+2. Finding average height of `starwars` characters which sex is `male`.

 ```
 //Code